 Zaro Wines, a story of dedication

-Zaro Wines are grown on soil with a more than centuries-old tradition of the hardworking Zaro family.
-The wines have a character which satisfies even the most demanding connoisseurs.
-They are the product of vines growing on the excellent terrains of the hinterland of Izola, already known during the Venetian Republic times as the most fertile in Izola.
+Zaro Wines are grown on soil with more than centuries-old tradition of the hardworking Zaro family.
+The wines have a character that satisfies even the most demanding connoisseurs.
+They are the product of vines growing on the excellent terrains of the hinterland of Izola, already known during the times of the Venetian Republic as the most fertile in Izola.
 The Zaro family continues to respect the natural resources and has revived the tradition of wine growing.
 We interviewed Matej Zaro, a third generation representative who dedicated his life to wine growing.

 How did the story of the Zaro Wines begin?

-Fisheries and wine growing together constitute a common thread linking our family since 1348.
+Fishery and wine growing constitute a common linking thread in our family since 1348.
 It all started about twenty or thirty years ago when my grandfather entrusted my father with two hectares of land, on which mostly Refosco and Malvasia grew.
 With a lot of sacrifice, effort and hard work, following a constant vision, he extended the original estate to today’s twenty hectares.
 I actively started to take part in the family business ten years ago; I educated myself in this field and today, wine growing is my life.

 “I have to say that I’m very happy that Izola is the place where we produce our wines.”